Sharan3009/self-eng-extension/README.md

 In the project directory, you can run:

 ### `npm start`
+- `set PORT=4200` is added to run the server on port 4200 instead.

-Runs the app in the development mode.\
+- Runs the app in the development mode
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:4200](http://localhost:4200) to view it in the browser.

-The page will reload if you make edits.\
+- The page will reload if you make edits.\
-You will also see any lint errors in the console.
+- You will also see any lint errors in the console.

 ### `npm test`